HL7/US-Core/input/pagecontent/must-support.md

 #### Must Support - Complex Elements

-Complex elements are composed of primitive and/or other complex elements.
-Note that coded elements (`CodeableConcept`, `Coding`, and `code` datatypes) also have additional binding rules, which are documented in the [Coded Elements] section.
+Complex elements are composed of primitive and other complex elements.
+Note that coded elements (`CodeableConcept`, `Coding`, and `code` datatypes) also have additional binding rules documented in the [Coded Elements] section.

 For any complex element marked as Must Support, the server **SHALL** be capable of providing at least one of the sub-element values.
-If any sub-element is marked as Must Support, it must meet the Must Support requirements as well and satisfy the Must Support requirement for the parent element.
+If any sub-element is marked as Must Support, it must also meet the Must Support requirements and satisfy the Must Support requirements for the parent element.

 For example, the [US Core DiagnosticReport Profile for Report and Note exchange] `presentedForm` element is labeled Must Support and has no Must Support sub-elements.
 When claiming conformance to this profile: